Trust. Experience. Results.

 Practices almost always accept credit cards, but patients should carefully consider the associated interest rates of all available options.
 Also, there are several third-party financing companies that deal exclusively with those who want or need treatments that are not covered by insurance.

 Another component to consider is the breast implant warranty.
 Warranties add value to your breast augmentation package by protecting you from additional costs down the road.
 Some warranties are free with the purchase of implants.

 All primary breast augmentation surgeries performed at Austin-Weston come with a three-year warranty, free of charge.
 This covers implant malposition, capsular contracture coverage at no cost, and implant size changes at the cost of the implant only.

-Selecting a well-qualified, board-certified plastic surgeon and asking the right questions will increase your chances of getting the most favorable return on investment, which is exactly what plastic surgery is: an investment in ‘you’.
+Selecting a well-qualified, plastic surgeon and asking the right questions will increase your chances of getting the most favorable return on investment, which is exactly what plastic surgery is: an investment in ‘you’.

-The three board-certified surgeons at Austin-Weston are dedicated to providing patients with the results they desire and the care and safety they deserve.
+The three surgeons at Austin-Weston are dedicated to providing patients with the results they desire and the care and safety they deserve.
 To find out more about your plastic surgery options, please call (703) 854-9841 to schedule a free consultation.